 PTAA (perovskite applications)

-Note: We also have PTAA family members (PTAA for OFETs) for the the applications of organic field-effect transistors.
+Note: We also have PTAA family members (PTAA for OFETs) for organic field-effect transistor applications.

 |HOMO / LUMO||HOMO 5.25 eV LUMO 2.30 eV |

 Polyamines, Hole-transport layer materials, Electron-blocking layer materials, Organic semiconducting materials, Organic photovoltaics, Polymer solar cells, OLED materials

 Poly[bis(4-phenyl)(2,4,6-trimethylphenyl)amine (PTAA), one of the family members of poly(triaryl)amine, is an excellent hole-transporting and electron-blocking semiconducting material due to its electron-rich components.
 It has been reported that the use of PTAA can substantially improve the open-circuit voltage (VOC) and fill factor (FF) of the cells.
 Perovskite solar cells based on the use of the hole-transporting materials exhibit a short-circuit current density JSC of 16.5 mA/cm2, VOC of 0.997 V and FF of 0.727.